 “Hey, now, come on, man, don’t let the cat out of the bag,” Melody softly rebuked.

 “I don’t know what waits for you in the future in this life or the next.
-Anyone who says otherwise is a liar.
-I do know one thing, though.
+No one does.
+Anyone who claims otherwise is a liar.”
+I raised my index finger.
+“But I do know one thing, though.
 Even if I’ve learned nothing else in life, I know for certain one thing.”

 “As long as you’re alive, there’s hope.”